logpai/loglizer/README.md

 ***
 ## Introduction
+Anomaly detection plays an important role in management of modern large-scale distributed systems.
+Logs, which record system runtime information, are widely used for anomaly detection.
+Traditionally, developers (or operators) often inspect the logs manually with keyword search and rule matching.
+The increasing scale and complexity of modern systems, however, make the volume of logs explode, which renders the infeasibility of manual inspection.
+To reduce manual effort, many anomaly detection methods based on automated log analysis are proposed.
-System logs can be utilized to detect system anomalies, which plays an important role in the maintainence of large-scale distributed systems.
-In this toolbox, we implenmented and released six state-of-the-art log-based anomaly detection methods, including three supervised methods and three unsupervised methods.
+In our paper, we provide a detailed review and evaluation of six state-of-the-art log-based anomaly detection methods, including three supervised methods and three unsupervised methods, and also release an open-source toolkit allowing ease of reuse.
+These methods have been evaluated on two publicly-available production log datasets.

 The framework of our anomaly detection toolbox are given as following:

 ## Overview of framework
-**1. Log collection:** Logs are generated and collected from systems, and saved as \*.log file.
+**1. Log collection:** Logs are generated and collected by system and sofwares during running, which includes distributed systems (e.g., Spark, Hadoop), standalone systems (e.g., Windows, Mac OS) and softwares (e.g., Zookeeper).
-**2. Log Parsing:** Raw Logs are parsed to log events by log parsers.
+**2. Log Parsing:** Raw Logs contain too much runtime information (e.g., IP address, file name).
+These variable information are often removed after log parsing as they are useless for debugging.
+After parsing, raw logs become log events, which are abstraction of raw logs.
+Details are given in our previous work: [Logparser](https://github.com/logpai/logparser)
-**3. Feature Creation:** Grouping Logs into log sequences with various windowing methods, and forme the event count vectors.
+**3. Feature Extraction:** Logs are grouped into log sequences via Task ID or time, and these log sequences are vectorized and weighted.
-**4. Anomaly Detection:** Building anomaly detection model, and detecting anomalies.
+**4. Anomaly Detection:** Some machine learning models are trained and applied to detect anomalies.

+The framework is illustrated as follows:

+ IMAGE HERE

-In our toolbox, we mainly focus on Step 3 (Feature Creation) and Step 4 (Anomaly Detection), because raw logs are collected as our dataset, and then parsed by our log parsing tool: [Logparser](https://github.com/cuhk-cse/logparser).
-In our anomaly detection toolkit, the input is the parsed log events and the output is detected anomaly instances.
+In our toolbox, we mainly focus on Feature Extraction and Anomaly Detection, Log Collection and Log Parsing are out of the scope of this project.
+To be more specific, the input is the parsed log events, and the output is whether it is anomaly for each log sequence.

 ## Anomaly detection methods
 * ***Supervised Anomaly Detection:***